s0m3on35/satellite-defense-tookit/README.md

 ## Usage Notice

 This repository is NOT authorized for redistribution, commercial use, or forking without express written permission.
-All rights reserved
+All rights reserved.